-Old-Timey weather prediction often proves as reliable, if not more so, than today’s hit and miss predictions.
-Have you ever wondered how the old-timers predicted weather?
-Old-timey weather prediction was part science and part old wives’ tales weather sayings.
+Old-Timey weather prediction often proves as reliable, if not more so, than today’s hit-and-miss predictions.
+Have you ever wondered about the old timers’ weather prediction?
+Old weather sayings were part science and part old wives’ tales weather sayings.
 How many of these old-timey weather sayings do you know?

-Some of the old-time weather predictions were based on old wives tales and are often comical, but many of them worked.
+Some of the old-timey weather predictions were based on old wives’ tales weather sayings and are often comical, but many of them worked.
 They could predict the weather with great accuracy.
-My grandparents were closer than any weather man I’ve ever listened to.
-These are some of my favorites:
+My grandparents were closer than any weatherman I’ve ever listened to.

-The darker the woolly caterpillar or its brown stripe, the harsher the weather.
+1. The darker the Woolly Bear caterpillar or its brown stripe, the harsher the weather.

 A weathercock that swings to the west